abse4411/projz_renpy_translation/README.md

 ---

 # 💪Customize your translation API
 You can integrate your translation API easily to this tool.
 Create a py file in [translator](translator), and let your translation class inherits one of template classes. `CachedTranslatorTemplate` class has a translation buffer which allows to write translations into TranslationIndex when reaching a certain number.
-The cache size can be configed by `translator.write_cache_size` in [config.yaml](config.yaml). `TranslatorTemplate` class provides basic implementation for write all translations into TranslationIndex at once.
+The cache size can be configed by `translator.write_cache_size` in [config.yaml](config.yaml). `TranslatorTemplate` class provides basic implementation that writes all translations into TranslationIndex at once.

 ```python
 from argparse import ArgumentParser